bahrus/xtal-fetch/README.md

 \<xtal-fetch\> is a vanilla-ish web component wrapper around the fetch api.
 It is inspired by Polymer's \<iron-ajax\> component.
 But this component has no legacy Polymer dependencies, is a thin transparent wrapper around the native fetch api, and supports some alternative functionality not supported by *iron-ajax*.

-Web components that do anything other than pure presentation views may seem unnatural, or wrong in some frameworks, as discussed [here](http://github.com/bahrus/json-merge) .
-But it is my view that they can still serve a very useful purpose even in such settings, in promoting developer productiviy, lowering barrier to entry for new developers, and keeping the total code footprint low.
+Web components that do anything other than pure presentation views may seem unnatural, or wrong in some frameworks, as discussed [here](http://github.com/bahrus/json-merge).
+But it is my view that they can still serve a useful purpose even in such settings, in promoting developer productiviy, lowering barrier to entry for new developers, and keeping the total code footprint low.

 ### Referencing